ECHO: Ego-Centric modeling of Human-Object interactions: Additional evaluation

-\paragraph{Evaluating the model with contacts conditioning.} Following the evaluation of {\methodname} with sparse $\h$ or $\obj$ tracking, we test the model's performance with $\inter$ data provided as an additional conditioning.
-We report the results in Table~\ref{tab:sup_contacts}.
+Following the evaluation of {\methodname} with sparse $\h$ or $\obj$ tracking, we test the model's performance with $\inter$ data provided as additional conditioning.
+We report the results in Tab.~\ref{tab:sup_contacts}.
 Providing contact information allows for the greatest performance improvement, compared to other modalities.
 This highlights that contact information plays an essential role in modeling human-object interactions.